Today (December 8, 2014): top 10 most expensive hotels in the world.

-- Other accolades: Amanyara also features in my top 10 lists of the most beautiful hotel beaches in the world, the most beautiful overwater bungalows in the world, and the most luxurious resorts in the Caribbean.
+- Other accolades: Amanyara also features in my top 10 lists of the most beautiful hotel beaches in the world, the best Aman hotels in the world, the most beautiful overwater bungalows in the world, and the most luxurious resorts in the Caribbean.

 - Tip: enjoy exclusive VIP amenities when booking via Virtuoso (e.g. upgrade on arrival, daily continental breakfast, one a la carte lunch for 2 persons, early check-in and late check-out).

 - Review: click here to read my review of Amanyara.